listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

   useState<Action | null>(null);
 ```

 I've decided that a good idea here is to reuse the `ChatInput` component for providing feedback.
+The user will press 'reject', and we'll change the placeholder text to ask the user for feedback.

 So we'll pass down an `isGivingFeedback` prop to the `ChatInput` component.

 ```tsx
 <ChatInput